• Skip to primary navigation

 The big patch of rhubarb came back up every year, and I don't remember ever replanting it.

 I think my mom may have put horse manure mixed with straw around it to fertilize and mulch it.
 But I never realized that it was difficult to grow.
 And hopefully, I can figure out the secret to getting the plants started and keeping them alive.
-Because I'd love to have a patch of rhubarb.
+I'd love to have a patch of rhubarb, so I can make lots of rhubarb goodies.

 Last week I made two different rhubarb pies so that I can compare the taste and see which one is my favorite.
 I made this rhubarb custard pie and a sour cream rhubarb pie with a crumb topping.
 They are both amazing!

 But this Amish rhubarb custard pie won the competition with me.
 However, the sour cream rhubarb pie won my daughter's vote.
-So I might post that recipe sometime as well.
+And it is amazing as well!

 slice-of-rhubarb-pie